darthaud/base-php-environment/README.md

 # Base PHP development environment

-> Dockerized PHP development stack: Nginx, MySQL, PHP-FPM
+> Dockerized PHP development stack: Nginx, MySQL, PHP-FPM, Phpmyadmin

 PHP development environment gives you everything you need for developing PHP applications locally.
 I hope you'll find it as useful an addition to your dev-arsenal as I've found it!